G. W. & W. D. Hewitt: Career

-But George Hewitt had a younger brother named John [sic], and John was foreman of the shop.
+But Hewitt had a younger brother named John [sic], and John was foreman of the shop.
 He was a husky, smooth-faced fellow under thirty.
 Every feature in his clean cut, rather elongated face, bespoke intelligence and kindness, in fact a big heart.
 He had taken a fancy to Louis from the start.
 He was the 'practical man' and Louis ran to him for advice whenever he found himself in a tight place.
 John was patience itself and made everything clear with dainty sketches and explanatory notes.
 These drawings were beautiful and Louis frankly told him so.
 He begged John to teach him 'touch' and how to make such sketches, and especially how to 'indicate' so crisply.
 This John did.
 In fact, it was not long before he made of Louis a draftsman of the Upper crust, and Louis's heart went out to lovable John in sheer gratitude.

 Writing a half century after the fact, Sullivan misremembered William Hewitt's name (there was no John Hewitt).
 Furness & Hewitt continued until 1875, and George opened his own firm, making his brother William a partner in 1878.

 In the early 1880s, Henry H. Houston, a director of the Pennsylvania Railroad, began developing 3000 acre in the western Chestnut Hill section of Philadelphia.
 The Hewitt brothers did the planning for the upper-class suburb and designed the principal buildings, including a resort hotel, the Wissahickon Inn (1883–84) (now Springside Chestnut Hill Academy); the first clubhouse for the Philadelphia Cricket Club (1883–84, burned 1909); Houston's own mansion, Druim Moir (1886); and St. Martin-in-the-Fields Episcopal Church (1888).
 More than 100 Chestnut Hill houses were designed by the Hewitts.